 I remember trying to feed my friend’s Chihuahua.
 Instead of putting the chicken meat in her food bowl, I put the chicken on my plate before setting it on the floor.
 I walked away to give her time to sniff and eat, but when I came back, the food wasn’t touched.

-As I bent down to try to pick up my plate of chicken and relocate it to her food bowl, she felt offended as though I was robbing her of her food.
-The small pooch chased me around the house and then booped and bit my sandals violently.
+As I picked up my plate of chicken and relocate it to her food bowl, she felt offended as though I was taking away her food.
+The small pooch chased me around the house and then booped my ankle.
 The lesson learned here is don’t mess with a Chihuahua’s food!

 Fun Fact: Have you ever wondered what the bite force of a Chihuahua is?
 Check out our article, Chihuahua Bite Force PSI and you’ll be pleasantly surprised!

 Most people know that a wagging tail dog is a happy dog.
 When a Chihuahua feels threatened or scared, their tails stop wagging and will stand still.